Looking to start a business or side hustle in Europe?

 Never underestimate the importance of making surveys before starting the business.
 I see many entrepreneurs that decide to skip this important step thinking that by doing this they will save time and invest it in more “fruitful” operations.

-27. Courses side hustle
+27. No-code startup courses side hustle

 Ever since I was younger, like 15 or 16, I’ve been using the internet to find new products and services to try out.
 I’ve always been intrigued by the concept of time: “why are people spending time on this idea or product?”.
 Time is our most scarce asset, even if I see an idea that seems invaluable to me, there are still people spending time on it.
 So there must something there that they believe in, right?
 As a side-business, I was selling self burned CDs with music I got from Napster, and from the proceeds, we threw parties for our friends.

 It seems that when I was 18 and had to choose a study to follow, I totally didn’t realize that I could actually pursue a path of digital and online entrepreneurship.
 So after starting and quitting the study of political science after four months, followed by two years of med school, I decided to drop out again.
 I went backpacking in Australia and realized I forgot what I liked as a kid.
 I came back to Amsterdam and finished a study called “Communication and Multimedia Design” where I learned how to look at markets, spot trends, come up with ideas, create prototypes (basic coding), create videos, write marketing and business plans, etc. Basically everything you need to know to go from idea to business (in theory of course ;)).